Argentina Hiking: 12 Best Day Hikes for Every Fitness Level

 Map of the Los Horcones hike (see map on Alltrails)

 Mendoza is the nearest cluster of actual civilization to the trailhead, nearly three hours’ drive away.
 I recommend you stay here, and although there is a parking lot at the trailhead, you’ll need to pay for it in Mendoza, before you even set off.
-Ask at your hotel reception for help with this.
+Ask your hotel reception for help with this.

 Because it’s a popular route, the Los Horcones hike is well signposted and you’ll encounter several other people along the way, all of whom will seem to be in a buoyant, almost triumphant mood for having made it to one of the most extreme points in the world.
-Don’t get me wrong—it’s nice to be in happy, like-minded company.
+Don’t get me wrong—it’s nice to be in a happy, like-minded company.

 In the summer, the landscape along your hike will be a hazy mix of arid rocks and dusty green flora against a backdrop of cloudless blue sky.
-It's simply beautiful, providing you’re lucky with the weather, of course.
+It's simply beautiful, provided you’re lucky with the weather, of course.
 But in the winter?...
 Let's not go there, literally.

 5. Vinciguerra Glacier trail (Tierra del Fuego): Hard, 4.5 hours